 - Wanting to change music, drivers scroll through options on their phone or Sirius radio, etc.

 - Drivers scan the roadside for restaurants or shops nearby, taking their eyes off the roadway and cars ahead.

 - With passengers on board, drivers turn to talk, or to pick up a toy for a child in the backseat.

 - Drivers take their hands off the wheel to change clothes, open a sealed container, or eat and drink food.

 Each of those drivers is ignoring their primary responsibilities on the roadway, which is to be safe and to avoid an accident.
 The first priority of every truck, bus, motorcycle and car driver must be paying attention at all times and taking any appropriate steps to protect themselves, their passengers, other drivers, bicyclists and pedestrians.

+Unfortunately, distracted driving continues to be a leading cause of car accidents.
 If you or a loved one has been injured by a distracted driver, you need one of our experienced attorneys fighting to ensure you get the compensation you deserve for your pain and suffering, medical bills, lost wages, permanent impairments (if any), scarring (if any) and other damages.
-We have recovered more than $100 million dollars for our satisfied clients and we are here to help you and your family too.
-Contact us online or call us anytime at 615-742-4880 or toll-free at 866.812.8787 for a free, no-obligation consultation in which we will thoroughly discuss your case and advise you of your rights.
-We advance all case expenses and we only get paid if we recover money for you.
+We have recovered millions and millions of dollars for our satisfied clients and we are here to help you and your family too.
+Before hiring any lawyer, even us, we encourage you to do your homework and review some of our FAQ pages:

 - Rear-End Accidents